-During a round-table interview with press yesterday, Valve boss Gabe Newell expanded on during his recent AMA—that Valve has multiple games in development—stating that three of them are “full games” for the headset and SteamVR.
+During a round-table interview with press yesterday, Valve boss Gabe Newell expanded on what we heard during his recent AMA—that Valve has multiple games in development—stating that three of them are “full games” for the HTC Vive headset and SteamVR.

 “We think we can make three big [virtual reality] games,” said Newell, distinguishing these projects from Valve’s more experimental VR game, The Lab.
 “We think that we know enough now to do that, and we’re going to find out if that’s the case.
 We’re pretty sure that all the other game developers are going to learn positive or negative lessons from what we do, which is sort of where we have to be right now.”